-Submit your application at https://imc18travelgrants.hotcrp.com.
+Submit your application as a single PDF file at https://imc19travelgrants.hotcrp.com.

 Please pay attention to the following details about the travel grant application and reimbursement process:

 Please provide complete contact information.
 We will need to have your current mailing address.
 (Please take into account any address changes you may have near the time of the stipend deadline, for example due to school breaks.)
-You will be notified via email, so make sure your email address is correct on your application.
+You will be notified via em-ail, so make sure your e-mail address is correct on your application.

 In order to obtain reimbursement, you must provide IMC with your original receipts for air fare and hotel expenses.

 NOTE to those awarded a travel grant: The reimbursement process can take in the order of several months so please be patient!
-For US applicants we may also need your Social Security number (on the reimbursement form), so that your cheque will reach you in a timely manner.

 The decision on student travel grants is made by the IMC Student Travel Grant Committee; all decisions are final.

 Grant applicants should ensure that they have the proper travel documents (i.e., a visum) to travel to and enter The Netherlands, and to return to their home institution after the conference.
 If you are unsure if you need a visum, please consult the travel information on the IMC web page.